caugbr/vue-wp-theme/README.md

 In `Appearence > Vue WP Theme` you can access the theme options page.
 There you can edit the site settings and edit translation files or even create a new one.

 ### Settings
 The settings are stored in a php file, located in `settings/theme-settings.php`.
 The defined options will be editable in admin page and available in frontend as `this.info`.
+You can edit it and add new settings.

 ### Translations
 The translation files are simple JSON files located in `vue-app/I18n/langs` and you can edit them directly, but there is a simple way to do this in the admin page.
-The set of strings displayed in admin is read from the code, so it's always up to date.
+The set of strings displayed in admin is read from the code, so it's always up to date with possible new added strings.

 ### Routes
 The current route schema is simple and you can change it as you wish.
 There is one component for each defined route.
+[route - component]
 * **/** - Home
 * **/posts** - PostArchive
 * **/posts/:slug** - Post